 A saline spray may help decrease tissue inflammation in the nose and reduce stuffiness.

 Saline-only sprays do not contain medication, so they are usually safe to use during pregnancy.
-Over the counter (OTC) saline sprays are available.
+Saline sprays are available over the counter (OTC), as well as online.

 3. Flush out the sinuses

-There are different devices on the market, such as a neti pot, which can be used to flush the sinuses.
+There are different devices on the market, such as neti pots, which can be used to flush the sinuses, and are available to buy on Amazon.

 Neti pots have been used for hundreds of years to clear the nasal passages of mucus.